WebEngineering-FHNW/Kolibri/contrib/p6_wild_wyss/README.md

 - since testingTable config.iterable() must be of type sequence - call it "sequenceCtor"?

 ## todo
-- resolve confusion of the stdlib management (e.g. Pair)
 - update references in production.js
 - check for better error messages when testing table fails
 - check logging setup in test support